Learn to Hunt

 Karen Osterkamp; Kevin Hanson

 The Guttenberg Fish Hatchery, located in downtown Guttenberg, has produced northern pike fry for the Iowa DNR since 1974.
-Prior to that, the hatchery was owned and operated by the U.S. Fish and Wildlife Service.
+Before that, the hatchery was owned and operated by the U.S. Fish and Wildlife Service.

 Each spring, after ice out, staff at Guttenberg and other DNR stations in eastern Iowa net northern pike from local backwater lakes.
 Hatchery operations typically start around March 15 and all fry are shipped out of the Guttenberg hatchery by April 15.